faizalrf/documentation/MariaDB-Encryption.md

 Once all the tables report `ENCRYPTION_SCHEME=0` the database has been decrypted, mow remove all the Encryption related configuration from the `server.cnf` file, shutdown the MariaDB service using `systemctl stop mariadb` and remove the redo log files **`ib_logfile0`**, this is usually located under the default data directory unless until defined to a different location.
 Once done, restart the server `systemctl restart mariadb` and the encryption is gone.

-Part two of this blog, we will be looking at implementing this using the Hashicorp Vault for best possible security and protection of the encryption keys.
+In part two of this blog, we will be looking at implementing this using the Hashicorp Vault for the best possible security and protection of the encryption keys.

-Thank you!
+### Thank you!